spatie/laravel-varnish/README.md

 ];
 ```

-Finally, you should add these lines to the `vcl_backend_reponse` function in your VCL (by default this is located at `/etc/varnish/default.vcl` on your server):
+Finally, you should add these lines to the `vcl_backend_response` function in your VCL (by default this is located at `/etc/varnish/default.vcl` on your server):

 ```
 if (beresp.http.X-Cacheable ~ "1") {